IIIF/website/source/community/index.md

 ## The Editorial Committee

-The IIIF Editorial Committee meets regularly and works in collaboration with [Community and Technical Specification Groups](/community/groups) to propose new technical specifications and to update existing ones.
+The IIIF Editorial Committee meets regularly and works in collaboration with [Community and Technical Specification Groups][groups] to propose new technical specifications and to update existing ones.
 Learn about their work and current membership [on the Editors page][editors].

 ## IIIF Ambassadors
 IIIF Ambassadors are deputized to work with Consortium staff to take a formal role in championing IIIF adoption in their communities.
 Ambassadors focus their efforts around different domains, associations, tools, or regions.
 Learn more about [the program and meet the current Ambassadors][ambassadors].

+[groups]:{{site.root_url | absolute_url }}/community/groups/
 [editors]:{{site.root_url | absolute_url }}/community/editors/
 [ambassadors]:{{site.root_url | absolute_url }}/community/ambassadors